knative/eventing/test/README.md

 still built and deployed from source.

-Otherwise, calling this script without arguments will create a new cluster in project `$PROJECT_ID`, start Elafros and the eventing system, run the tests and delete the cluster.
+Otherwise, calling this script without arguments will create a new cluster in project `$PROJECT_ID`, start Knative Serving and the eventing system, run the tests and delete the cluster.
 In this case, it's required that `$KO_DOCKER_REPO` point to a valid writable docker repo.